ToshioCP/Gtk4-tutorial/src/sec9.src.md

-# GtkBuilder and UI file
+# GtkBuilder and UI Files

-## New, Open, Save and Close buttons
+## New, Open, Save and Close Buttons

 We made a very simple editor in the previous section.
 It reads files at the start and writes them out at the end of the program.